Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals

-\section{Abstract}
+\subsection{Abstract}

-Civilian-GNSS is vulnerable to signal spoofing attacks, and countermeasures based on cryptographic authentication are being proposed to protect against these attacks.
-Both Galileo and GPS are currently testing broadcast authentication techniques based on the delayed key disclosure to validate the integrity of navigation messages.
-These authentication mechanisms have proven secure against record now and replay later attacks, as navigation messages become invalid after keys are released.
-This work analyzes the security guarantees of cryptographically protected GNSS signals and shows the possibility of spoofing a receiver to an arbitrary location without breaking any cryptographic operation.
-In contrast to prior work, we demonstrate the ability of an attacker to receive signals close to the victim receiver and generate spoofing signals for a different target location without modifying the navigation message contents.
-Our strategy exploits the essential \textit{common reception} and \textit{transmission time} method used to estimate pseudorange in GNSS receivers, thereby rendering any cryptographic authentication useless.
-We evaluate our attack on a commercial receiver (ublox M9N) and a software-defined GNSS receiver (GNSS-SDR) using a combination of open-source tools, commercial GNSS signal generators, and software-defined radio hardware platforms.
-Our results show that it is possible to spoof a victim receiver to locations around 4000 km away from the true location without requiring any high-speed communication networks or modifying the message contents.
-Through this work, we further highlight the fundamental limitations in securing a broadcast signaling-based localization system even if all communications are cryptographically protected.
+In this work, we analyze the security guarantees of cryptographically protected GNSS signals and show the possibility of spoofing a receiver to an arbitrary location without breaking any cryptographic operation.
+Due to the increasing spoofing threats, Galileo and GPS are currently evaluating broadcast authentication techniques to validate the integrity of navigation messages.
+Prior work required an adversary to record the GNSS signals at the intended spoofed location and relay them to the victim receiver.
+Our attack demonstrates the ability of an adversary to receive signals close to the victim receiver and in real-time generate spoofing signals for an arbitrary location \emph{without modifying} the navigation message contents.
+We exploit the essential \textit{common reception} and \textit{transmission time} method used to estimate pseudorange in GNSS receivers, thereby rendering any cryptographic authentication useless.
+We build a proof-of-concept real-time spoofer capable of receiving authenticated GNSS signals and generating spoofing signals for any arbitrary location and motion without requiring any high-speed communication networks or modifying the message contents.
+Our evaluations show that it is possible to spoof a victim receiver to locations as far as 4000 km away from the actual location and with any dynamic motion path.
+This work further highlights the fundamental limitations in securing a broadcast signaling-based localization system even if all communications are cryptographically protected.